 Some men even reported having the feeling of something crawl into bed with them late at night, getting on top of them and sitting down on their chest, almost as if attempting to suffocate them.
 Upon waking, the feeling would immediately disappear.
 Sometimes, a presence would manifest itself in the form of a shadowy, slinky figure that would linger around the back of the house.

 To this day, it’s still unclear whether the presence of the Headless Gringa of Galapagos is a mere figment of the imagination or something that truly goes beyond hearsay.
-Whether or not it’s true, we here at Metropolitan Touring wish everyone a Happy Halloween this October!
-And in spite of the scary stories, the Galapagos is full of magic, but the good and beautiful magic that is absolutely worth visiting!
+In spite of the scary stories, the Galapagos is full of magic, but the good and beautiful magic that is absolutely worth visiting!
 From amazing landscapes to incredible animals, this is certainly a place you don’t want to miss.
 And if you want, you can try spotting the Headless Gringa for yourself when landing on Baltra during all of our itineraries!